 Video Link: bit.ly/olyRCv6

 For most middle schoolers, being on social media can mean connecting with friends, sharing pictures, and keeping up-to-date.
 But it can also mean big-time distractions, social pressures, and more.
 Help your kids navigate the different feelings they may already be experiencing on social media.

 In this video, kids hear what other teens have to say about using social media to connect with friends, consider the complications and distractions that can happen, and think critically about how social media affects their own relationships.

-Teens have unique communication styles, especially online.
+Tweens and teens have unique communication styles -- especially online.
 As much as possible, keep an eye on what they're saying and doing online to understand the norm in their worlds.
 Don't police everything they say, but keep an ear out for aggressive trash-talking, hate speech, rude images, or anything hurtful.
 If you see stuff that crosses the line, speak up.
 Kids need to understand that their words have consequences.

 Phone outages from yesterday (12.12.22) have been resolved.
 Thank you for your patience!